fzany/docs/pages/03.configuration/docs.md

     category: docs
 ---

-To configure custom options when you initialize Select2, simply pass an object in your call to `.select2()`:
+To configure custom options when you initialize Select2, simply pass objects in your call to `.select2()`:

 ```
 $('.js-example-basic-single').select2({
-  placeholder: 'Select an option'
+  placeholder: 'Select an option',
+  maximumSelectionLength: 4,
+  allowClear: true,
 });
 ```